 The variable is the region where the sequence of amino acids is variable among the different receptors.

-The hormone binding domain consists of the ligand binding domain, the localisation signals and sequence for binding with the heat shock proteins.
-This heat shock proteins are described by a special name known as chaperones.
+The hormone binding domain consists of the ligand binding domain, the localization signals and sequence for binding with the heat shock proteins.
+These heat shock proteins are described by a special name known as chaperones.
 The function of the chaperones is to keep the receptor in the inactive state.

 Examples of the receptor